top of page

-What Is an EMDR Intensive?
+What Is EMDR Intensive Therapy?

-And how do they work?
+And how does it work?

 In recent years, a more immersive format - the EMDR Intensive - has become increasingly popular.
 It offers the same evidence-based approach as standard EMDR, but in a faster, more focused way.

-What Exactly Is an EMDR Intensive?
+What Exactly Is An EMDR Intensive?

 Traditional EMDR happens in 60–90 minute sessions once a week.
 An EMDR Intensive condenses this work into longer blocks - usually half-day or full-day sessions -over a few days or weekend.
-This allows you to achieve weeks or months worth of therapy gains in a shorter timeframe.
+This allows you to achieve weeks or months worth of therapy gains in a much shorter timeframe.

 Intensives can take place:

-In person or online
+• In person or online

-Across a weekend, holiday week, or consecutive days
+• Across a weekend, holiday week, or consecutive days

-Sometimes in a retreat-style setting
+• Sometimes in a retreat-style setting

 How EMDR Intensives Work